-Jamie Reeves joined the University of Alabama faculty in the fall of 2020 as Director of Orchestral Studies and Instructor of Music.
+Jamie Reeves joined The University of Alabama faculty in the fall of 2020 as Director of Orchestral Studies and Instructor of Music.
 Jamie conducts the Huxford Symphony Orchestra and teaches Undergraduate and Graduate Conducting, and Honors Intro to Listening.
 A Montgomery, Alabama native, Jamie currently serves as Interim Music Director and Conductor for the Montgomery Symphony Orchestra.

 In recent seasons, Jamie has been a frequent participant in international conducting masterclasses and competitions where he has conducted orchestras including the Baltimore Symphony Orchestra, the Cabrillo Festival Orchestra, Festival Strings Lucerne, Filharmonia Śląska, the Fort Worth Symphony Orchestra, L’Orchestre Victor Hugo Franche-Comté, and the Richmond Symphony.
 As an enthusiastic advocate for New Music, Jamie is a frequent collaborator with composers of our time, conducting premier performances of Camila Agosto, Maxime Daignault, Patrick Thompson, and Hangrui Zhang among others.
 Jamie has also been recognized through numerous awards and scholarships, including the Peabody Career Development Grant and the Thelma A. Robinson Award given by the Conductors Guild and the National Federation of Music Clubs.
 Strongly committed to inspiring the next generation of orchestral musicians, Jamie is a guest clinician for youth orchestras throughout the United States including the Baltimore Symphony Youth Orchestra, the Chesapeake Youth Symphony Orchestras, the Southern Maryland Youth Orchestra, and the Stamford Young Artists Philharmonic.